Anzoker/3004-GProj/README.md

-# 3004-GProj
-Group Project for 3004
+Group Project for COMP 3004-A

-Document how to compile the application?

-Document how to navigate through the application?
+Date:
+April 4, 2020

+Group members:
+Annibale Canaj
+Dominik Janelle
+Logan Brazeau

+Issues/limitations:
+You may need to configure the project before building it.
+Occasionally a low battery warning will appear when it should not.
+The "settings" button is a placeholder.